dannberg/dannb-org/content/blog/2024/guide-finops-x.md

 [^1]: This definition is my own, and way over simplifies things.
 If you want to learn more about FinOps, check out [finops.org](https://finops.org).

-Now in its third year, **FinOps X** is a week-long conference organized and hosted by the FinOps Foundation, a non-profit organization that's part of the Linux Foundation.
+Now in its third year, **FinOps X** is a half-week conference organized and hosted by the FinOps Foundation, a non-profit organization that's part of the Linux Foundation.
 The Foundation works hard all year to "advance the people who manage the value of the cloud."
 FinOps X is where all the people who work in this small-but-growing field can come together, network, and share knowledge.

 Needless to say, it's an *extremely valuable* conference to attend for anyone in FinOps or FinOps-adjacent roles.